yaroslaff/SashimiDB/README.md

 # Exact
+Exact is in-memory database with REST API for JAMstack websites.

+## Features

+Exact allows anonymous read-only HTTP queries (with Cross-origin control only) from JavaScript.

-Exact is simple, secure and very fast REST API for searching structured public data with python expressions syntax.
+Exact is simple, [secure](doc/SECURITY.md) and very fast (less then half a second for heavy search query in dataset of 1 million records).

-Or maybe it's better to call Exact as "in-memory database for public data with anonymous read access".

-Or "REST API for searching records inside JSON files".
+## Limitation
+Exact cannot work with private data.

 ## Why to use Exact?